bytedeck/bytedeck/src/hackerspace_online/settings/readme.txt

 keep "production_" at the beginning of the filename so it will be ignored by git (see .gitignore) to prevent publication of secret keys and email pw's etc.

-!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+remove the initial underscore (this was added so the template is not ignored) !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 *Add to __init__.py: